Scientific name: Cerapteryx graminis

 Particular Caterpillar Food Plants

-Grasses such as Sheep’s Fescue, Mat-grass and Purple Moor-grass.
+Grasses such as Sheep’s-fescue (Festuca ovina), Mat-grass (Nardus stricta) and Purple Moor-grass (Molinia caerulea).
 Has also been found on sedges and rushes.

 - Countries – England, Wales, Scotland, Ireland